Schedule

 Socials and networking

 We have CSA available for anyone continuing to chat.
-If you fancy a drink while you're at it, we recommend:
+If you fancy a drink while you're at it, grab a beer from the bar in Lansdown or we recommend:

 Holy Water